 - Jabari Lyles, Baltimore City Mayor’s Office LGBTQ Affairs Liaison

 - Rev. Kevin Slayton, Lanham United Methodist Church

 - Jill Williams, Homeless Persons Representation Project

-This Jane Harrison Speaker Series on the Importance of Housing event is supported by the Annie E. Casey Foundation Race Equity Committee and John Eidleman.
+This Jane Harrison Speaker Series on the Importance of Housing event is supported by the Annie E. Casey Foundation RESPECT Group, John Eidleman, and Saul Ewing Arnstein & Lehr LLP.